Epidemiological profile of maternal deaths in a referral hospital for high-risk pregnancy

 DOI:

-Maternal Mortality, Pregnancy, High-Risk, Epidemiological Surveillance.Abstract
+Maternal Mortality, Pregnancy, High-Risk, Epidemiological Surveillance.Resumen

 Objective: to describe the epidemiological profile of maternal deaths in a referral public hospital.
 Methods: it is aretrospective, descriptive study of cross-section type.
 Variables in the death certifications and maternal death investigationforms were analyzed.
 Results: there were 93 cases recorded, corresponding to the ratio of 228.4 maternal deaths per100,000 live births.
 Most of these deaths were from women aged 20-29 years old (47.3%), undergoing cesarean section(39.8%).
 Most deaths occurred in the postpartum period (66.7%), by direct obstetric causes (55.9%), especially: infection(28%), cardiovascular disease (20.4%) and lung disease (10.8%).
 Conclusion: maternal deaths occurred in a context ofsocio-economic unfavorable condition, especially affecting young women, black, victimized by infectious conditions andcardiovascular diseases.
-The importance of improving the quality of records, surveillance deaths and postnatal care wereevident.Downloads
+The importance of improving the quality of records, surveillance deaths and postnatal care wereevident.Descargas

 2015-11-10